staunchCFO/React-quiz-app/README.md

 Link the project http://bit.ly/3jiR9aC

-## A Simple Quiz Application, Built with React and Typescript
+## A Quiz Application, Built with React and Typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).